AnnieCanty/Semester1Tutorials/README.md

 Now you can save your script and click play within the Unity scene.
 By clicking anywhere on the screen the cube should now follow and stop at the x-axis position.
         This is a simple point and click movement (2d) system in Unity.

+## Tutorial Two - Scroll

+## 1

+Create an EmptyGameObject in he canvas, name is 'Content'.
+Re-size it to fit the space you want to scroll within.
+Drag all text objets you have created for scrolling on this object, to make them children object of 'Content'.

+## 2

+In the Inspector of the 'Content' object, select 'Add component' and search 'Vertical Layout Group'.
+Select it and give borders and spacing to your text that you see fit.
+Additionally, add the 'Content size fitter' compondent to 'Content' too, and set Vertical fir to preffered size.

+## 3

+Make the 'Content' GameObject a child obect of a new Empty Game Object, 'ScrollArea'.
+To 'ScrollArea', add the 'ScrollRect' component, and untick the 'Horizontal' button, and ajust the Scroll Sensitivity as you see fit.
+To avoid UI overlap when scrolling, also apply the 'RectMask' component to ScrollArea' to block titles etc out of the scrolling text.

+## 4

+Initiate play and either use the middle mouse/trackpad to scroll normally ajnd see the text scroll with it, or click and drag where you want to scroll.
+       This is how to create scrolling text in Unity.